 Everyone wants beautiful, white teeth, but it's critical to avoid techniques that may harm your tooth enamel.
 There are a variety of teeth whitening home treatments available, some of which are safer and more successful than others.
 You can also utilize whitening kits that are widely available.
-The GlossRay teeth whitening formula, for example, produces no discomfort or sensitivity during or after the whitening procedure.
+The teeth whitening kit, for example, produces no discomfort or sensitivity during or after the whitening procedure.
 If you have a background of sensitivity, talk to your dentist before starting any whitening treatments.

 Consider the following alternatives if you want to whiten your teeth without harming them:

 While some claim that baking soda is excessively abrasive for use on teeth, dental experts discovered it has a grade of seven on the Relative Dentin Abrasivity (RDA) scale of 0 to 269, according to the study.
 The RDA level indicates how abrasive (hard) a material is on your teeth.
 Baking soda may help gently erase stains from the surface of your teeth if you brush lightly.